liveoffline2021-max/vacation-countdown-privacy-policy/index.md

 **Third-Party Services**
 This app uses third-party services such as Google AdMob, which have their own privacy practices.
 For more information, please see the [Google Privacy Policy](https://policies.google.com/privacy).

+**Crash Reporting and Diagnostics**

+Driftwood Alarm Clock uses Firebase Crashlytics, a crash reporting service provided by Google, to help identify app crashes, stability issues, and technical errors.

+Crash reports may include:

+Device type and operating system version
+App version
+Technical diagnostic information
+Information related to the state of the app at the time of a crash

+This information is used solely to improve app reliability, stability, and performance.
+We do not use crash reporting data to identify users personally.

 **Updates to This Privacy Policy**
 We may update this Privacy Policy occasionally.
 The latest version will always be accessible within the app.